Analysis of Bad Debts

 Trade accounts receivable, net

 Trade accounts receivable are recognized at the invoiced amount and do not bear interest.
 Accounts receivable are reduced by an allowance for doubtful accounts, which is Broadcom’s best estimate of the amount of probable credit losses in the existing accounts receivable.
 Broadcom determines the allowance based on customer-specific experience and the aging of such receivables, among other factors.
-Allowances for doubtful accounts were not material as of October 29, 2017 and were $9 million as of October 30, 2016.
+Allowances for doubtful accounts were not material as of November 3, 2019 or November 4, 2018.
 Accounts receivable are also recognized net of sales returns and distributor credit allowances.
 These amounts are recognized when it is both probable and estimable that discounts will be granted or products will be returned.
-Allowances for sales returns and distributor credit allowances at October 29, 2017 and October 30, 2016 were $208 million and $283 million, respectively.
+Allowances for sales returns and distributor credit allowances at November 3, 2019 and November 4, 2018 were $178 million and $161 million, respectively.

 Allowance for Doubtful Accounts Receivable